Field-induced magnetic phase transition driven by a ground state level-crossing in CsErSe$_2$: Methods

 Single crystals of \cers used in these experiments were grown from powder samples using CsCl flux as described in \cite{Xing2020acs}.
 Typical sizes of single crystals used for optical spectroscopy are $(1-2)\times (0.3- 0.8) \times (0.02-0.04)$ mm$^3$.

-The magneto-Raman and magneto-infrared (IR) experiments were performed in the National High Magnetic Field Laboratory.
-Raman measurements were done in a Quantum Design Physical Property Measurement System with magnetic field up to 14 T. Scattered light was collected in backscattering geometry from the $ab$ plane of a \cers~ crystal with the magnetic field applied along the $c$axis (Faraday geometry) using an unpolarized 532 nm laser focused to a $1-2 \mu$m-diameter spot with the incident power of 0.5 -- 1 mW.
-Collected signal spectra were analyzed using a monochromator (SP2750, Princeton Instruments, 1200 g/mm grating) and recorded by a liquid-nitrogen-cooled CCD (PyLoN100BR, Princeton Instruments) with a spectral resolution of approximately 1.5 \invcm.
+The magneto-optical spectroscopy was performed with both Raman and far-infrared (FIR) measurements at the National High Magnetic Field Laboratory.
+Raman experiments were done in a Quantum Design Physical Property Measurement System with a magnetic field up to 14 T. Scattered light was collected in backscattering geometry from the $ab$ plane of a \cers crystal with the magnetic field applied along the $c$axis (Faraday geometry) using an unpolarized 532 nm laser focused to a $1-2 ~\mu$m-diameter spot with the incident power of 0.5 -- 1 mW.
+Collected signal spectra were analyzed using a monochromator (HRS750, Teledyne Princeton Instruments, 1200 g/mm grating) and recorded by a liquid-nitrogen-cooled CCD (PyLoN:400BR, Teledyne Princeton Instruments) with a spectral resolution of approximately 1.3 \invcm.

-Magneto-infrared spectroscopy was performed in a 17.5 T superconducting magnet with a Fourier-transform infrared (FTIR) spectrometer by Bruker Vertex 80v.
+FIR spectroscopy was performed in a 17.5 T superconducting magnet with a Fourier-transform infrared spectrometer by Bruker Vertex 80v.
 Broadband IR light provided by the FTIR spectrometer is guided via evacuated brass light pipes to the sample space, situated at the center of the magnet.
-Transmitted IR light is delivered to a composite Si-bolometer (IR Labs, Inc.) mounted in the same cryogenic environment, cooled by low-pressure helium gas to a temperature of approximately 5 K. We used both Faraday ($\Bpc$) and Voigt ($\Bpb$) geometries with the wave vector of the incoming IR light to measure the \cers transmission spectra.
-We find that \cers completely absorbs the spectral range of $130 \le E \le 210$ \invcm.
+Transmitted IR light is delivered to a composite Si-bolometer (IR Labs, Inc.) mounted in the same cryogenic environment, cooled by low-pressure helium gas to a temperature of approximately 5 K. We used both Faraday ($\Bpc$) and Voigt ($\Bpb$) geometries with the wave vector of the incoming IR light to measure the\cers transmission spectra.
+To highlight the field-dependent absorption modes, we normalized the spectrum at each field to the maximum intensity value and then subtracted the zero-field spectrum.
+The resulting normalized transmission is sensitive only to intensity changes induced by the magnetic field while eliminating contributions from field-independent vibrational absorption and instrumental artifacts. \black